xamarin/xamarin-forms-samples/DependencyService/README.md

 Dependency Service
 ==================

-This sample demonstrates how to use the `DependencyService` to implement text-to-speech, check device orientation, battery status, and select a photo from the phone's photo library.
+This sample demonstrates how to use the `DependencyService` class, which is a service locator that enables Xamarin.Forms applications to invoke native platform functionality from shared code.

-For more information about this sample see [Accessing Native Features with DependencyService](http://developer.xamarin.com/guides/xamarin-forms/application-fundamentals/dependency-service/).
+For more information about this sample see [Xamarin.Forms DependencyService](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/dependency-service/).

 Author
 ------

-Nathan Castle, Charles Petzold
+David Britch